qbertlivz/BusinessPlatformApps/README.md

 A displayname is a string that appears in the tab list on the left of a solution template page to describe the intent of the currently open page.

-A name is a corresponds to the file path of the .html file for your page.
+A name is a string that corresponds to the file path of the .html file for your page.
 This path assumes you have a Web folder located inside your App directory and is relative to it (the Web folder should be at the same level as the init.json file).

 You can also make use of the existing pages.
 Here is an example of the syntax: